thatcotter/cotta074_algosims2016/README.md

 ##Notes on week 5:
 Currently, I'm getting an error in part B. I think it has to do with the particle pointer that I'm passing into Bloom.addBranch().

+## Notes on week 6:

+The assignment on the [12 Principles of Animation](https://vimeo.com/93206523), now extra credit, is in part C